 People with eating disorders have taught themselves to ignore their nutritional needs.
 Proper eating disorder treatment teaches them healthy eating habits and shows them how to listen to their bodies’ hunger signals.

-“We want to train them to listen to their bodies and what their bodies are telling them,” said Cortina Peters, clinical director of the Orlando Recovery Center in Orlando, Florida
+“We want to train them to listen to their bodies and what their bodies are telling them,” said Cortina Peters, clinical director of the Orlando Recovery Center in Orlando, Florida.

 Eating disorders often stem from a person’s negative body image and their belief that the food they eat is the problem.
-Eating disorder treatment specialists work with people to reshape their negative attitude toward food into a
+Eating disorder treatment specialists work with people to reshape their negative attitude toward food into a positive one.

 “We want to desensitize them to the fear of food,” said Peters.
 “Oftentimes, it’s the fear of what the food is going to do to me.
 We want to separate from that.”